LazataknesSoftware/Centercolor/README.md

 ---

 **TODO:**
-* Remove network images support
+* Remove network images support (because it is does not work in Android browsers)